 NO. If you're going to be sexist and link the emotional state of all women to their reproductive system, at least get the phase of their cycle right.

-Here is a tiny PMS primer: not all women have PMS – physical and mood-based symptoms related to their menstrual cycle – and all women react to their hormones differently (if at all).
+Here is a tiny PMS primer: not all women have PMS—physical and mood-based symptoms related to their menstrual cycle—and all women react to their hormones differently (if at all).
 If they're going to get it, it usually happens anytime between ovulation (day 14 of their cycle) to the onset of menstruation.
 It can last for a few hours or two weeks.
 PMS can affect up to 75 percent of women at some point in their lifetimes.
-A rare severe form of PMS is PMDD, which affects about 2 to 8 percent of women.
+A rare severe form of PMS is PMDD, which affects about two to eight percent of women.

 The idea that women are PMS-ing during their period is incorrect, linked to male fear of periods, and has somehow been passed down in attempts to make women seem biologically unstable.

 "Is it true you can't get pregnant when on your period?"

 The possibility of conceiving is there—so use contraception, always, unless you want a baby—but low.
 The fertility window is between day 11 and day 21, which doesn't cover your period.

 I would argue this is legit because it happened in two of the all-female households I've lived in.
 But science is mixed on it, with studies showing both positive and negative results, while the most recent study suggests it's a myth.
 Either way, we do like to think of our uteruses as all-powerful, combining to make a hivewomb.
 Back in 1999, one study said that 80 percent of women believe periods can sync, and 70 percent said they loved that.